abcdesktopio/docs/opsdocs/docs/setup/dockermode.md

 ## Manually installation step by step (Linux, macOS or Windows)

-The following commands will let you prepare and build abcdesktop plateform on the master node.
-All applications run on a single server.
+The following commands will let you install an abcdesktop plateform on your single server.
+All applications run on the single server.

 ### Pull user container image